Hydnora

 Hydnora is a group of parasitic plants described as a genus in 1775.
 It is native to Africa, Madagascar, and the Arabian Peninsula.
 Hydnora pollinates through brood-site mimicry.
-This is a method of pollination in which the plant emits a smell that is attractive to insects, so that the plant can trap the insect and allow to take pollen so that it can pollinate other Hydnora.
+This is a method of pollination in which the plant emits a smell that is attractive to insects, so that the plant can trap the insect and allow it to take pollen so that it can pollinate other Hydnora.
+Hydnora cannot photosynthesize and rely on host plants for nutrients.
+They are plants that are rooted underground and have the ability to damage infrastructures by bursting through pavements.

 Taxonomy

 The following species are listed within the genus Hydnora: